Muntasir-Arin/COVID19-Tweet-Sentiment-Analysis/README.md

 ## Explanation of Models

 1. **Logistic Regression:**
-   - Logistic Regression is a linear model used for binary classification tasks.
+   - Logistic Regression is a linear model commonly used for multi-class classification tasks.
-   - It predicts the probability that a given input belongs to a particular class.
+   - It predicts the probability that a given input belongs to each class.
-   - Despite its simplicity, it can perform well in certain scenarios and serves as a baseline model.
+   - Despite its simplicity, it can perform well in certain scenarios and serves as a baseline model for text classification tasks.

 2. **Support Vector Machines (SVM):**
-   - Support Vector Machines are versatile supervised learning models capable of performing classification and regression tasks.
+   - Support Vector Machines are versatile supervised learning models capable of performing multi-class classification tasks.
    - They find the hyperplane that best separates classes in a high-dimensional space.
    - SVMs are effective in handling high-dimensional data and can capture complex relationships between features.